escape208/Import-SampleUsersAD/README.md

 # Import-SampleUsersAD
-Generates a list of sample users and imports them into AD.
+This module generates a list of sample users and imports them into AD.
 This module uses the public API from `https://randomuser.me` to generate a majority of its sample data.
 Some custom data is created by this module for making it more AD-appropriate, as outlined below.

 ## System Requirements
 * An Active Directory Domain with permissions to create OUs and Users